wafflepie/redux-syringe/presets/redux-syringe/README.md

     <img src="https://flat.badgen.net/npm/v/redux-syringe" alt="Version" />
   </a>
 </p>

+Store enhancers and utilities for asynchronous injection of Redux dependencies and development of multi-instance components with isolated state.
+Redux Syringe supports injection and namespacing of reducers, middleware, and [redux-observable](https://redux-observable.js.org/) epics.

 Although the Redux Syringe core is platform-agnostic, [React](https://github.com/facebook/react/) bindings are included for tying the injection mechanism to the lifecycle of your React components.